Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete

 A theorem of Birkhoff~\cite{White} shows that there is a one-to-one correspondence between geometric lattices and simple matroids.
 The correspondence associates with a geometric lattice $\Lambda$ the simple matroid $\mathcal M(\Lambda)$ defined as follows.
 The ground set of this matroid is the set $E$ of atoms of $\Lambda$.
 A collection $I$ of atoms is independent if the rank of the join of $I$ is the cardinality of $I$.
 Then the lattice of flats of $\mathcal M(\Lambda)$ is isomorphic to $\Lambda$.

-If $\mathcal M$ is a matroid with ground set $E$, then Brown considers the left regular band monoid whose elements are all linearly ordered independent subsets of $E$.
+\nomenclature[M, 02]{$\ov A$}{closure of a set $A$ in a matroid} If $\mathcal M$ is a matroid with ground set $E$, then Brown considers the left regular band monoid whose elements are all linearly ordered independent subsets of $E$.
 The product is given by concatenation and then removing elements that are dependent on the previous elements where we say $e\in E$ is \emph{dependent} on a subset $A\subseteq E$ if $\ov{A\cup \{e\}}=\ov A$.
 The free left regular band is obtained from the matroid in which all subsets of elements are independent.
 The Hasse diagram of the left regular band associated to a matroid is a rooted tree.
 Bj\"orner extended this construction to interval greedoids, which form a natural extension of the notion of matroids.
 See~\cite{bjorner2} for details.